 As for the guardianship of a minor, a guardianship may not be necessary if the parent(s) complete a Caregivers Authorization Affidavit, which allows the caregiver to share equal parental responsibilities in the child’s health and education.
 Otherwise, the court may appoint a guardian for a minor if, after a hearing, the court finds (i) the minor’s parents are deceased or incapacitated, (ii) the parents consent, (iii) the parents’ parental rights have been terminated, (iv) the parents have signed a voluntary surrender, or (v) the court finds the parents, jointly, or the surviving parent, to be unavailable or unfit to have custody.

-Smith-Weiss Shepard & Spony, PC has experienced attorneys that can help you with this process, and advocate on your behalf for you or a loved one to become guardian of an incapacitated person or minor.
+Smith-Weiss Shepard Kanakis & Spony, P.C. has experienced attorneys that can help you with this process, and advocate on your behalf for you or a loved one to become guardian of an incapacitated person or minor.